WebMobTechnologies/Hacktoberfest2022/Pratik Dave/ReadMe.md

 ## 3 - Build customer loyalty and increase word of mouth

 According to the study, customer experience will overtake price and product as a key product differentiator in the next three years.
 Successful companies are the ones that put their customers first and deliver great experiences.
 There is a reason for this.
 Satisfied customers don't just spend money to return products, they become loyal users by recommending products to their friends.
 Business Review found that satisfied customers are more likely to recommend products to friends through word of mouth.
 His 23% of customers who had a positive experience told 10 or more people about it.
 This is free advertising from a trusted source, and all because the company's goals align with those of its users.

+##  4 - Get more business intelligence

+Information is your greatest asset.
+Making well-informed business decisions can be difficult, so business intelligence can be essential.
+A good UX gives you the freedom to collect as much of this information as possible to ensure your users get their money's worth.
+You can optimize your UX performance with some useful business intelligence tools.